Currys Black Friday deals are live with ‘lowest ever prices’

 I’ve rounded up the best Currys Black Friday deals you can shop right now

-Currys has promised that thousands of its products will be at their lowest ever price during this year’s Black Friday sale, with discounts already live and well underway.
+Currys has promised that thousands of its products will be at their lowest ever price during this year’s Black Friday sale, and the discounts have already begun.

-As The Independent’s consumer writer, I know that some Black Friday deals aren’t as good as they seem at first, but this year, when you see the ‘lowest ever price’ badge at Currys in-store or online, you have the retailer’s word that it’s the best deal they’ve ever offered on that product.
+As The Independent’s consumer writer, I know that some Black Friday deals aren’t as good as they seem at first, but, this year, when you see the ‘lowest ever price’ badge at Currys (in-store or online), that’s the retailer’s promise that it’s the best price they’ve ever offered on the product.

-Plus, Currys has announced a price guarantee, meaning you’ll be able to get a partial refund if the price of a product changes after you buy it – keep scrolling for more details about that.
+However, this doesn’t necessarily mean it’s the best price out there, which is why it’s important to make sure you shop around and compare prices at different retailers.

-With Currys stocking a huge range of bestselling tech, household appliances and more, this is a great opportunity to get money off expensive items, but I’d always advise not to get carried away, and only splurge on discounted items you really need.
-Below is everything you need to know about the Currys discounts and Black Friday offers available.
+With Currys stocking a huge range of bestselling tech, household appliances and more, this is a great opportunity to get money off expensive items – but, as always, I'd advise you not to get carried away, and to only invest in items you would have bought anyway.
+Below is everything you need to know about Currys's discounts and the Black Friday offers available.

 Follow live: The latest Black Friday deals and news